leonawicz/CommCharts4/README.md

 Like the original, version 4 uses the <code>Highcharts</code> javascript plotting library, but like versions 2 and 3, it is built using **R**.
 Community Charts version 4, also known in some circles as `CC4 Lite` or `CC4L`, accesses <code>Highcharts</code> through the **R** package, `rCharts`.
 `rCharts` acts as a wrapper to a number of external plotting libraries, but the intent here is to make a Community Charts application similar to the original, hence the focus on <code>Highcharts</code>.
-At the same, it is important to improve upon the original, which can be criticized on a number of poor graphing practices and other uses of descriptive statistics.
+At the same time, it is important to improve upon the original, which can be criticized on a number of poor graphing practices and other uses of descriptive statistics.
 Some improvements are considered here, addressing criticisms of historical baseline data sources, temporal periods, bar plot baseline thresholds, color usage, and uncertainty among climate models.

 ##